1337andreas/pwcg/README.md

 # pwcg
-PWCG 2000 - Password Checker/Generator is a Python program that checks your password against a database of known leaks and generates a new safe password which isn't in any known leaks.
+PWCG 2000 - The Password Checker/Generator is a Python program that checks your password against a database of known leaks and generates a new safe password which isn't in any known leaks.
 The user is able to determine the new password's length, 8-16 characters.

 Current features: